Testing the necessity of complex numbers in traditional quantum theory with quantum computers: Testing real-valued quantum theory on a quantum computer

+A Bell-like test has been developed~\cite{SciAm,Renou2021} in which {\it any} real-valued formulation of quantum theory predicts a different outcome than complex-valued quantum theory.
+We emphasize that by ``real-valued quantum theory,'' we mean a formulation based on the postulates in Sec.~\ref{sec:real} in which the complex-valued state space is restricted to only involve real coefficients.
+One type of real-valued construction~\cite{McKaguePRL} which uses auxiliary qubits to encode complex phases within a real Hilbert space is capable of matching all predictions of complex-valued quantum theory.
+But this construction does not satisfy the tensor-product rule for composite systems.
+The experiment described in this section cannot invalidate such real-valued representations, and we focus on theories which respect the tensor-product rule.

-The experimental system considered is described in detail in Ref.~\cite{Renou2021}, and a schematic of this experiment is depicted in Fig.~\ref{fig:1}.
-One considers two independent sources, each of which creates the entangled Bell state $|\Phi^{+}\rangle = (|00\rangle + |11\rangle)/\sqrt{2}$.
-From each of these two entangled states, one qubit is sent to observer Bob (B).
-Bob performs a measurement in the Bell-state basis from which he concludes that the two-qubit system is in one of the following states:
+To align our notation with that of the relevant literature, we adopt the quantum computing convention of mapping spins to the ``computational basis'' states as $\left|\uparrow\right\rangle\rightarrow |0\rangle$, $\left|\downarrow\right\rangle \rightarrow |1\rangle$.
+The setup for this experiment is depicted in Fig.~\ref{fig:1}.
+Here, one considers two independent sources, each of which creates the entangled Bell state $|\Phi^{+}\rangle = (|00\rangle + |11\rangle)/\sqrt{2}$.
+From each of these two entangled states, one qubit is sent to observer Bob.
+Bob performs a two-qubit measurement in the Bell-state basis, or ``Bell-state measurement,'' from which he concludes that the two-qubit system is in one of the following states: